markusmoenig/raycaster/Readme.md

 The caster renders into a ```Vec<u8>``` frame.
 Next to [rayon](https://crates.io/crates/rayon), which is needed for multithreading, the only other dependency of the crate right now is [rustc-hash](https://crates.io/crates/rustc-hash) for a fast HashMap.

 For single threaded rendering enable the *"single_threaded"* feature (for example for WASM targets).
-Multi threaded rendering is about 2 times faster than single threaded rendering on my machine.
+Multi threaded rendering is about 2-4 times faster than single threaded on my machine.

 A demo application using [pixels](https://crates.io/crates/pixels) is available in the *demo* directory.